Mazlumsert1/Week-2-test-Exercise/README.md

 Reviewing Ismail Code: https://github.com/bigstepdenmark/Static-Test-Techniques-Exercises

+Peer Review of your Triangle program
 The review:
 1. Elegant code with the loops.
 2. Make comments, it become easier to understand.
 3. Try to half the execution of O(n^2) with the j = i + 1; in second loop.

 --------------------------------------------------------------------------------------------------------

+Coding Standard Document:

 •	Camel case, navngivning af variabler(youToObject), arrays, metoder (toString ()) osv.